gvwilson/thirdbit/src/fiction/in-heck/index.md

 The wall that curved away on either side loomed over a jumble of windowless buildings, each connected to its neighbors by a bewildering tangle of pipes and rails and conveyor belts.
-Bots twice and ten times the size of Crusher rumbled through the broad paved canyons, but she could see right through them.
+Bots twice and ten times the size of Crusher rolled through the broad paved canyons, but she could see right through them.
 And when she looked more closely at the buildings it felt like seeing double.